 In particular, under the Hatch-Waxman Act, the owner of patents listed on the Orange Book and referenced by an NDA applicant may bring patent infringement suit against the NDA applicant after receipt of the NDA applicant's notice of paragraph IV certification.
-Therefore, United Therapeutics, as the holder of such patents, may assert a patent challenge directed to the Orange Book listed patents within 45 days of the receipt of the paragraph IV certification notice, which we provided to United Therapeutics in April 2020.
-Upon such a patent challenge, the FDA would be prohibited from approving the NDA for LIQ861 until the earliest to occur of the expiration of 30-month regulatory stay, expiration of the relevant patents, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
+On June 4, 2020, United Therapeutics, as the holder of such patents, asserted a patent challenge directed to the Orange Book listed patents by filing a complaint against us in the U.S. District Court for the District of Delaware (Case No. 1:20-cv-00755-UNA), thereby triggering an automatic 30-month regulatory stay on final approval of the NDA for LIQ861.
+As a result of United Therapeutics' patent challenge, the FDA is prohibited from approving the NDA for LIQ861 until the earliest to occur of the expiration of the 30-month stay, expiration of the Orange Book listed patents, settlement of the lawsuit or a decision in the infringement suit that is favorable to us as the NDA applicant.
+Accordingly, we may be subject to significant delay and incur substantial costs in litigation before it is able to commercialize LIQ861, if at all.